hernantz/blog/content/its-the-competition-stupid.md

 ignoring a phone call or trying a menu in your favorite fast-food restaurant.

 The decisions we make are based on ideas of a reality we interpret according to our limited vision of partial facts.
-There is also the cost of opportunity, you only have so much money or some much time.
+We also need to factor the cost of opportunity, you only have so much money or some much time.

-In every decision you make, you take your chances.
+In every decision we make, we take our chances.
 Every choice has it's consequences.
 Since no one knows the future for granted, there are always risks implied, unexpected outcomes.
 In other words, **success cannot be guaranteed** for anyone and by anyone.

-We can point to an idea of "doing the best according to the circumstances we live in", and that in these circumstances, part of our future depends on the quality of decisions we make, and at times it depends on our luck.
-Because as it happens, in a sufficiently complex system, often those decisions are not made by us, yet we bear the consequences nonetheless: the candidate you didn't like gets elected president, a lighting strikes your home and burns your appliances, your neighbors were noisy celebrating a birthday and you couldn't sleep the night before the final exam, etc. You can imagine that, under these circumstances, **there is no perfect decision**.
+We can point to an idea of "doing the best according to the circumstances we live in", and that in these circumstances, part of our future depends on the quality of decisions we make, but other times it depends on our luck.
+Because as it happens, in a sufficiently complex system, often those decisions are not made by us, yet we bear the consequences nonetheless: the candidate you didn't like gets elected president, a lighting strikes your home and burns your appliances, your neighbors were noisy celebrating a birthday party and you couldn't sleep the night before the final exam, etc. You can imagine that, under these circumstances, **there is no perfect decision**, because the obvious one might not always be an option.

 In a sufficiently diverse society, **equality of opportunities is not guaranteed** either.
 Some are born in rich families and some are born in poor ones.
 Some go to good schools and some don't even go to school.
 Some suffered an accident and some won the lottery.
-Some are deaf some are blind.
+Some are deaf and some are blind.
 Some are strong and some are weak.
 Some are handsome and some are ugly.
-Some were loved by their parents and some were not wanted.
+Some were loved by their parents and some were not even wanted.

 And even if opportunities are provided, not everyone might be wise to take advantage of them.
 Some act rationally and some act compulsively.
-Some might want to travel, some just prefer to stay home [^9].
+Some might love to travel, some just prefer to stay home [^9].
 Some like to study or work hard and some simply like to slack.
 Some only read the finance section in the newspaper and some just read the horoscope.
 Some eat healthy and do sports while others smoke and follow a sendentary lifestyle.
 Well you get the point,